Add Cover Page to PDF Online

 3

-Customize fonts, colors, layout, alignment, branding, and optionally add a cover image.
+Customize fonts, colors, layout, and alignment, then optionally add a JPG or PNG cover image.

 4